 - Evolving stealth techniques – Preventive IoC-based controls are useless against signature-less and fileless attacks, making behavior-based detection tools, such as deception honeypots, EDRs and EUBA tools essential for their detection.
 But how do you know if your machine learning and AI-based solutions are effective against these threats?
 By continuously testing their effectiveness against simulated cyber attacks, organizations can continually fine tune these tools’ configuration settings to enable their faster detection.

-- Frequent changes to the IT environment – Every day, IT environments change, whether it’s through deliberate network policy changes, the use of unvetted shadow IT, employees joining or leaving a company, or new software, hardware or virtual environments being deployed.
-Assessing the impact these changes may have on an organization’s security posture ahead of time, removes blind spots that may be discovered as unpleasant surprises.
+- Frequent changes to the IT environment –Every day, IT environments change, whether it’s through deliberate network policy changes, the use of unvetted shadow IT, employees joining or leaving a company, or new software, hardware or virtual environments being deployed.
+Assessing the impact of these changes on an organization’s security posture removes blind spots that may be discovered as unpleasant surprises.

-- Limited manpower and budget – Continuous security effectiveness testing helps security leaders get the most out of their limited headcount and budget.
-By continually identifying gaps and prioritizing remediation efforts according to where exposure is highest, security teams can get more security for fewer dollars and man hours.
-Plus, by having the tools and knowhow to improve their security posture, organizations can start reducing their reliance on manual pentesting engagements, limiting them to conducting pinpointed exercises or regulatory compliance audits.
+- Limited manpower and budget –Continuous security validation helps security leaders get the most out of their limited headcount and budget.
+By continually identifying gaps and prioritizing remediation efforts to where exposure is highest, security teams can extract the highest ROI out of their existing security stack.
+Plus, by having the tools and knowhow to improve their security posture, organizations are reducing their reliance on resource intensive infrastructure pen-testing, focusing them on pinpoint objectives or regulatory compliance audits.

-- State sponsored threat actors – Dozens of APT groups have been identified working for nation states for financial, political, and military gains.
+- State sponsored threat actors –Dozens of APT groups have been identified working for nation states for financial, political, and military gains.
 Equipped with zero-days that are found through research or purchased from private brokers, these groups have the money, time and skill required to carry out sophisticated, persistent attacks.
-By continually challenging security controls against techniques these groups are documented to have used, organizations can better position themselves for timely detection of these threats.
+By continually challenging security controls against techniques used by these groups, organizations can better position themselves for timely detection of these threats.

 Figure 2: Continuous testing enables tweaking controls against state-sponsored APT groups

-- External touchpoints and supply chain attacks - Consumer-facing portals, health information exchanges (HIEs), financial services interconnected through payment gateways and ACHs, and enterprises using shared collaboration tools—all present a measure of security risk to an organization’s security posture.
+- External touchpoints and supply chain attacks - Consumer-facing portals, health information exchanges (HIEs), financial services interconnected through payment gateways and automated clearing houses (ACHs), and enterprises automating their supply chain - all present a measure of security risk to an organization’s security posture.
 Configuration testing, including testing controls, such as WAFs (to prevent a CapitalOne-style breach), email gateways, infrastructure controls that limit lateral movement, and others, is critical to reducing the cyber risk created from these touchpoints and preventing supply chain attacks.

 How It Works